This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Milford Track

 - Distance: 53.5 km one way (33.24 miles)

 - Important Information: Recommended from late October to April unless you have alpine & river-crossing experience.

-The Milford Track is often labeled as the ‘finest walk in the world’ by guidebooks and travel websites.
+The Milford Track is often labeled as the ‘finest walk in the world’ by guidebooks and travel websites – it’s also one of the best things to do on the South Island.
 This famous walk takes you through glacier-carved valleys, lush rainforest, and past giant waterfalls.
 It’s no wonder booking this hike is not only required but also very hard to do – it sells out for the Great Walks season within hours of bookings opening every year.
 It’s no surprise that the Milford Track is often considered one of the best things to do in New Zealand.

 The Milford Track is most commonly hiked over 3 nights/4 days.
 Below I’ve broken down each day for you:

 Day One: Glade Wharf to Clinton Hut (5 KM) – on the first day you must take a boat from Glade Wharf in the Te Anau Downs to the trailhead.
 Once you land on dry land (after the 75-minute boat journey)it’s an easy walk through native forest and along the Clinton River to your accommodation for the night – Clinton Hut.
 It is a 40 bunk hut and bookings are required during the Great Walks Season (generally the end of October to the end of April), during these dates it costs $70 NZD per adult per night.
 Outside of these dates the hut operates on a first-come-first-served basis and costs just $15 per adult per night (this is the same for all the huts below.)